Exploring the Design Space of Diffusion Bridge Models: Experiments

 \section{Experiments}

-In this section, we demonstrate that SDBs achieve much better performance for I2I transition tasks, in terms of sample efficiency, image quality and conditional diversity.
-We evaluate on I2I translation tasks on Edges$\to$Handbags \citep{isola2017image} scaled to $64 \times 64$ pixels and DIODE-Outdoor scaled to $256 \times 256$ \citep{vasiljevic2019diode}.
+In this section, we demonstrate how greatly expanding the space of bridge paths with ECSI leads to significantly improved performance for I2I translation tasks, in terms of sample efficiency, image quality and conditional diversity.
+We evaluate on I2I translation tasks on Edges$\to$Handbags \citep{isola2017image} scaled to $64 \times 64$ pixels and DIODE-Outdoor scaled to $256 \times 256$ \citep{vasiljevic2019diode}, and Deblurring on ImageNet dataset \citep{deng2009imagenet}.
 For evaluation metrics, we use Fréchet Inception Distance (FID) \citep{heusel2017gans} for all experiments, and additionally measure Inception Scores (IS) \citep{barratt2018note}, Learned Perceptual Image Patch Similarity (LPIPS) \citep{zhang2018unreasonable}, Mean Square Error (MSE), following previous works \citep{zheng2024diffusion, linqizhouDenoisingDiffusionBridge2023}.
 In addition, we use AFD, Eq.~\ref{eq:afd}, to measure conditional diversity.
-Further details of the experiments are provided in Appendix \ref{sec:exp_details}.
+Further details of the experiments and design guidelines are provided in Appendix \ref{sec:exp_details} and \ref{sec:design_guideline}.

-\textbf{Stochasticity control in sampling SDEs}.
-By specifically designing stochasticity control during sampling, our sampler surpasses the sampling results by DDBM and DBIM with the same pretrained model.
+\textbf{Sampler}.
+We evaluate different sampling algorithms in Fig. \ref{fig:ablation_dis_gamma} (a), the results demonstrate that setting $\epsilon_t = 0$ and using Eq. (\ref{discretization_3}) for the last 2 steps can significantly improve sampled image quality compared with simple Euler discretization and DDBM sampler.
+Furtheremore, By specifically designing noise control during sampling, our sampler surpasses the sampling results by DDBM and DBIM with the same pretrained model.
 The results are demonstrated in Table \ref{experiment:sampler}.
-We set the number of function evaluations (NFEs) from the set $[5, 10, 20]$ and select $\eta$ from the set $[0, 0.3, 0.5, 0.8, 1.0]$.
-We observed that our sampler achieves much lower FID compared to both DDBM sampler and DBIM sampler across all datasets and NFEs.
-Besides, the best performance achieved around $\eta = 0.3$, which is align with the total stochasticity added to the sampling process by original DDBM sampler \citep{linqizhouDenoisingDiffusionBridge2023}.
-The above results demonstrate the significance of designing the stochasicity added to the sampling process.
+We set the number of function evaluations (NFEs) from the set $[5, 10, 20]$.